-The award of May 26, 2021: half of the grant to the members of the Executive Committee, including 171,426 of the 342,852 shares granted to the Chairman and Chief Executive Officer and 57,143 of the 114,287 shares granted to the Deputy CEO were subject to performance conditions.
+The award of May 26, 2021: half of the grant to the members of the Executive Committee, including 171,426 of the

+342,852 shares granted to the Chief Executive Officer and 57,143 of the 114,287 shares granted to the Deputy CEO were subject to performance conditions.
 A quarter of the awards to employees is subject to the same performance conditions.
-The performance criterion will be the level of achievement of the Company's collective annual objectives for the fiscal year ending prior to the final allocation date of each tranche (e.g. fiscal year 2021 for the 2022 tranche), which will be assessed by the Board approving the closing of the annual financial statements for the fiscal year 2021, 2022 or 2023 as the case may be.
+The performance criterion will be the level of achievement of the Company's collective annual objectives for the fiscal year ending prior to the vesting date of each tranche (e.g. fiscal year 2021 for the 2022 tranche), which will be assessed by the Board approving the closing of the annual financial statements for the fiscal year 2021, 2022 or 2023 as the case may be.
+The Board of Directors noted an overall achievement of 100% of the Company's collective objectives for 2021 and 72.5% for 2022.